afduarte/honours/Notes.md

 Research questions?
 Struggling to define them.

 Presentation of system functionality in Aims and Objective or its own chapter? technical specification?

+# 2020

+# 16-03 User testing with Dimitra

+## Notes:

+Add dataset button is not obvious

+User generation needs instructions

+logout button scrolled out of screen

+keyboard shortcuts are not obvious